Fully quantum description of the Zundel ion: combining variational quantum Monte Carlo with path integral Langevin dynamics: Methods

 As we mentioned in the Introduction, it is well known that NQE are extremely important, in liquid water and aqueous species such as the Zundel ion, because of the light mass of the hydrogen atom.
-NQE are consequently essential to ensure a good description of both quantum and thermal fluctuations of the hydrogen bond network and must be taken into account since they dramatically modify the effective energy landscape of the problem.
-Several approaches to deal with NQE have been proposed so far, such as the Quantum Thermal Bath (QTB)\cite{Dammak2009,Ceriotti2009_2,Brieuc2016}, but we have chosen here to focus on the Path Integral (PI) framework for the following reasons.
+Several approaches to deal with NQE have been proposed so far, such as the Quantum Thermal Bath (QTB)\cite{Dammak2009,Ceriotti2009_2,Brieuc2016,Brieuc2016b}, but we have chosen here to focus on the Path Integral (PI) framework for the following reasons.
 First, the formulation of the theory is intrinsically parallel and perfectly compatible with the QMC multi-walker implementation.
-This constitutes a major advantage to perform highly-parallel simulations for High Performance Computing (HPC) applications.
 Second, the PI relies on approximations which are systematically improvable and the exact result can be recovered with controlled extrapolations.
 Third, this approach can be easily combined with the LD leading to the PILD method, for which very efficient algorithms already exist\cite{Ceriotti2010,Liu2016}.

 We first recall the basic formalism of the PIMD method (see Ref.~\onlinecite{Ceriotti2010} for further details), before introducing our approach to propagate the corresponding equations of motion.
 In PI theory, the quantum partition function $Z = \text{Tr}\left[e^{-\beta H}\right]$ (with $\beta = 1/k_BT$) is usually approximated after a standard Trotter factorization\cite{Trotter1959} by